Common Tasks

 -

-When that is complete restart the service for it to use the new files.
+When that is complete, start the service again for it to use the new files.

 If you want to stay on the bleeding-edge Home Assistant Core development branch, you can upgrade to dev